Emergency Commencement Plan

 - To students, faculty and staff through text messaging, voice messages and email

-Delayed Ceremony: Ceremony is still held outside, start of ceremony is delayed.
+Delayed Ceremony: Ceremony is still held, start of ceremony is delayed.

-If the weather forecast is indicating a severe weather risk that could jeopardize personnel safety during the ceremony but a delay would allow the weather to clear, a decision would be made to change the start of commencement up to 3 hours later.
+If there is an unexpected severe weather risk commencement day that could jeopardize personnel safety during the ceremony but a delay would allow the weather to clear, a decision would be made to change the start of commencement up to 2 hours later.

 In this case, portions of the planned program might also be eliminated but it is likely that student names would still be individually read and they would walk across the stage to receive their diplomas folders.

-Shortened Ceremony: Ceremony is still held outside, but it will be shortened.
+Shortened Ceremony: Ceremony is still held, but it will be shortened.

-If the weather forecast is indicating a severe weather risk that could jeopardize personnel safety at the end of the ceremony or during the time when guests are exiting campus, a decision would be made to shorten the ceremony in the interest of safety.
+If there is an unexpected severe weather risk commencement day that could jeopardize personnel safety at the end of the ceremony or during the time when guests are exiting campus, a decision would be made to shorten the ceremony in the interest of safety.

 In this case, portions of the planned program will be eliminated and it is likely that student names will not be individually read nor will they walk across stage to receive their diplomas folders.
 Instead, students will stand as a group—master's degree candidates first, followed by Bachelor of Arts degree candidates, and then Bachelor of Science degree candidates—and degrees will be conferred after each group stands.